FluentLenium/FluentLenium/README.md

 assertThat(title(),equalTo("Hello toto"));
 ```

-## Users/dev
+## Contact Us
-If you have any comments/remarks/bugs, please raise an issue on
+If you have any comment, remark or issue, please open an issue on
 [FluentLenium Issue Tracker](https://github.com/FluentLenium/FluentLenium/issues)